frequently asked questions

 9. Is there special event parking?

 Many venues downtown host special events throughout the year.
 Many parking garages and lots will offer special pricing during those events.
 Keep in mind that garages and lots closest to the event will tend to cost more while those further away may be less expensive.
 Please check our parking map and contact operators directly if you have specific questions about their special event rates.
-If there are widespread promotional deals or discounts for major events, you can find them on this Web site.

 10. Is security provided?